aleju/face-comparer/README.md

 Install all requirements, download the LFWcrop_grey dataset, extract it and clone the repository.
 Then you can train the network using
 ```
-python train.py name_of_experiment --images="/path/to/lfwcrop_grey/faces" --dropout=0.5 --argmul=1.5
+python train.py name_of_experiment --images="/path/to/lfwcrop_grey/faces" --dropout=0.5 --augmul=1.5
 ```
 where
 * `name_of_experiment` is a short identifier for your experiment (used during saving of files), e. g. "experiment_15_low_dropout".
 * `/path/to/lfwcrop_grey/faces` is the path to *the /faces subdirectory* of your LFWcrop_grey dataset.
 * `dropout=0.5` sets the dropout rate of parts of the network to 0.5 (50%).
 (Not all layers have dropout.)
-* `argmul=1.5` sets the image augmentation's strength multiplier (e.g. rotation and shifting of images) to a factor of 1.5, where 1.0 represents medium augmentation and 2.0 is rather strong augmentation (e. g. lots of rotation).
+* `augmul=1.5` sets the image augmentation's strength multiplier (e.g. rotation and shifting of images) to a factor of 1.5, where 1.0 represents medium augmentation and 2.0 is rather strong augmentation (e.g. lots of rotation).

 Training will take a few hours for good performance and around a day to reach peak performance (depending on hardware and RNG luck, around 1000 epochs are needed).